mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.3/index.md

 The air-gapped image bundles did not include images for cert-manager, which prevented successful deployment of the platform applications to managed and attached clusters in those environments.
 The bundle has been updated to include the correct images.

-### No apparent upgrade path for 1.X vSphere clusters to 2.X (D2IQ-90769)

-vSphere clusters can now be migrated from 1.X to 2.X versions of DKP.

 ## Component and Application updates

 When upgrading to this release, the following services and service components are upgraded to the listed version: